top of page

 • Stenotic nares correction: Widening the nostrils to improve airflow

-• Soft palate resection: Shortening an elongated soft palate
+• Soft palate resection: Shortening of an elongated soft palate

 • Everted saccules removal: Removing obstructive tissue in the larynx (voice box)